 High Stakes: A Mental Health Perspective on Gambling in Canada

-As part of a series of research reports exploring how prevalent is gambling in Canada, this report explores the relationship between gambling and mental health indicators in Canada.
+This series, in consultation with Greo Evidence Insights, explores the relationship between gambling and mental health indicators in Canada.

 MHRC’s latest data reveals gambling has been associated with negative mental health outcomes, particularly among individuals who experience problem gambling.
 For them, gambling can contribute to significant financial strain, social isolation, psychological distress, and in some cases, suicidal ideation.